 - Maths: Both Key Stage 1 and 2 planning is supported by the use of Hamilton Trust.

-- Religious Education is taught in accordance with the Lincolnshire Agreed RE Syllabus 2006
+- Religious Education is taught in accordance with the Lincolnshire Locally Agreed Syllabus for RE (2018)

 The Lincolnshire Agreed Syllabus 2018-2023 in line with The Church of England Vision For Education 2016.